-Class Name Class Description AddressComponentAlternativ eType A codelist, being a specialisation of AddressComponentAlternativeType, that defines encoded values particular to the NZ Addressing Profile.
-Class Constraint colloquial and locale Alternatives not used in NZ Profile.
+Class Name Class Description AddressComponentValueTyp e A codelist, specialised from AddressComponentValueType, that defines encoded values particular to the NZ Addressing Profile.x Class Constraint colloquial and locale Alternatives not used in NZ Profile.
 Attribute Name Attribute Description lifeCycleAlternative An address that has been replaced, e.g., because of a change of thoroughfare name; that is retained for an historic record.
 This has been reinstated after being removed from the draft international standard, to fit the NZ Street Name Change instance.